chuugar/mpdnotify/README.md

 ## Installation

-It has been test on Debian 9.5, it shall work on any other Linux distribution with Python >= 3.2.
+It has been tested on Debian 9.5, it shall work on any other Linux distribution with Python >= 3.2.
 Please let me now if it works on OSX.

 ### PyPa

-You can install `mpdnotify` in a single command :
+You can install `mpdnotify` in a single command:
 `pip install mpdnotify`

 ### Manual